CONTENT HUB > Marketing Your Practice >

 3. Research the Competition

-Just about every client will have competitors.
-Part of working with your client effectively is knowing who their competitors are in the space and where they might have stumbled, so that you can help your client avoid making the same mistakes and gain a competitive edge.
+Just about every client has competitors.
+Part of working effectively with your clients effectively is knowing who their competitors are in the space and where they might have stumbled, so that you can help your clients avoid making the same mistakes and gain a competitive edge.
 Look at areas such as partnerships, pricing, and user expectations.

 4. Understand Client Partnerships